-With over 3.19 billion social media users worldwide in 2018, social media has become an important communication channel for brands.
+With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role for brands.

-According to the Q2 2017 Sprout Social Index, engaging with customers on social media can prompt them to make a purchase.
+According to the Sprout Social Index, engaging with customers on social networking sites can prompt them to make an online shopping purchase.

-But how can you develop an effective social media strategy when you don’t know which channels to choose?
+But how can you develop an effective B2C marketing strategy when you don’t know which channels to choose?

-How to Choose the Right B2C Social Media Marketing Channels for Your Brand
+How to Choose the Right B2C Marketing Channels for Your Brand on Social Media

 With over 200 social media channel options, including a dozen mainstream channels, it may seem difficult to determine the right channels for your brand promotions.

-However, here are a few questions that can help you identify the right channel for your brand’s social media marketing:
+However, here are a few questions that can help you identify the right channel for your brand’s digital marketing strategy:

-- Which goals do you want to achieve with social media marketing?
-Do you want to improve brand awareness or generate leads?
+- Which goals do you want to achieve with your marketing strategy?
+Do you want to improve brand awareness or generate leads on search engines?